purplesyringa/site/blog/faster-practical-modular-inversion/index.md

 If you want to get the fastest implementation, I suggest you inspect the assembly more closely than me, because I have no idea what's going on.
 :::

-I will refrain from posting precise benchmarking data, because something fishy is going on with the Lemire's results and I don't want to add to the mess.
+I will refrain from posting precise benchmarking data, because something strange is going on with the Lemire's results and I don't want to add to the mess.
 I've measured that my implementation of the algorithm is $1.3$ -- $2$ times faster than the textbook implementation on average, even on M1, but you may see a completely different picture if your compiler produces slightly different codegen.

 <aside-inline-here />